christopherbolduc/christopherbolduc/README.md

 ---

 ## Background
 - 15+ years as a world-class opera singer (incl.
-Metropolitan Opera) → now bringing that same discipline and drive to data solutions
+Metropolitan Opera) → now bringing that same discipline/drive to data solutions
 - 2.5+ years of focused self-study in data analytics
 - Strong in SQL, Python, Tableau, Excel, and data modeling
 - Graduate of a 540-hour full-time bootcamp with hands-on projects in analytics, visualization, and ELT pipelines